b34nst4lk/JagaMe/README.md

 # Jaga-Me Tech Challenge

 This project is for the Tech Assessment Challenge for my job application to [Jaga-Me](https://www.jaga-me.com/).
-Details on the design and progress can be found [here](./TECH_CHALLENGE.md)
+The initial proposal and progress updates can be found [here](./TECH_CHALLENGE.md) and the design rationale and areas of improvements [here](./TECH_DESIGN_DOC.md)

 ## Getting Started